-The hiking trails on Mt.
-Fuji are open for two months according to the following schedule:
+There are two hiking trails on Mt.
+Fuji.
+They are open for two months according to the following schedule:

-- Yoshida Trail (the starting point is in the Yamanashi prefecture): July 1st - September 14th.
+Yoshida Trail (the starting point is in the Yamanashi prefecture): July 1st until September 14th

-- Fujinomiya - Subashiri Trail (from the Shizuoka prefecture side): July 10th - September 10th.
+Fujinomiya - Subashiri Trail (from the Shizuoka prefecture side): July 10th until September 10th

-The best season for climbing Mt.Fuji is right after the rainy season - from around July 20th up through the beginning of September.
+The best season for climbing Mt.Fuji is right after the rainy season which is from around July 20th up through the beginning of September.
 Please be aware that it is very crowded on weekends and during the Obon holidays in August.

 If you would like to see the sunrise from the top, make sure you plan your climbing schedule on weekdays and not during the Obon festival, when the mountain will most likely be visited by crowds of people.
 The mountain cottages and other accommodation facilities in the area tend to be fully booked, so try to book as soon as they start taking in reservations on the internet (the schedule varies from one facility to another).

-If you are aiming to reach the summit, you will be climbing at a pretty high altitude.
+If you are aiming to reach the summit, you will be climbing at a very high altitude.
 In addition, you must be prepared for sudden and severe weather changes on your way to the top.
-To find out what you should take with you, we advise you to ask at a sports shop or rent a Mount Fuji climbing set using an online rental shop.
+We advise you to ask at a sports shop or rent a Mount Fuji climbing set using an online rental shop.